ddev/ddev/docs/content/users/install/docker-installation.md

     ### Rancher Desktop

     Rancher Desktop is an easy-to-install free and open-source Docker provider.
 Install from [Rancher Desktop.io](https://rancherdesktop.io/).
 It has automated testing with DDEV.
 When installing, choose only the Docker option and turn off Kubernetes.

+    ### Colima

+    [Colima](https://github.com/abiosoft/colima) is a free and open-source project which bundles Lima.
+It is no longer a top recommendation because it has been unstable.
+You can migrate to other providers using [How can I migrate from one Docker provider to another?](../usage/faq.md#how-can-i-migrate-from-one-docker-provider-to-another).

+    1. Install Colima with `brew install colima`.
+    2. If you don't have the `docker` client (if `docker help` fails) then install it with `brew install docker`.
+    3. Start Colima with 4 CPUs, 6GB memory, 100GB storage, and Cloudflare DNS, adjusting as needed:
+    ```
+    colima start --cpu 4 --memory 6 --disk 100 --vm-type=vz --mount-type=virtiofs --dns=1.1.1.1
+    ```
+    (On macOS versions before Ventura, use `colima start --cpu 4 --memory 6 --disk 100 --mount-type=sshfs --dns=1.1.1.1` as the `--vm-type` option are not supported for older macOS versions.)

+    After the initial run above, you can use `colima start` or use `colima start -e` to edit the configuration file.
+Run `colima status` at any time to check Colima’s status.

+    !!!warning "Docker contexts let the Docker client point at the right Docker server" Colima activates its own Docker context to prevent conflicts with Docker Desktop.
+If you run `docker context ls`, you’ll see a list of available contexts where the currently-active one is indicated with a `*`—which will be `colima` after you’ve started it.
+You can change to the default (Docker Desktop) with `docker context use default` or change back with `docker context use colima`.
+This means you can run Docker Desktop and Colima at the same time, but be mindful of which context you’re pointing at!

+    !!!warning "Colima can only work in your home directory unless you do further configuration" By default, Colima only works with DDEV projects in your home directory.
+You need to have your projects somewhere in your home directory for DDEV to work unless you do additional configuration.
+See the `~/.colima/default/colima.yaml` for more information, or notes in [colima.yaml](https://github.com/abiosoft/colima/blob/main/embedded/defaults/colima.yaml#L160-L173).

     #### Migrating Projects Between Docker Providers